 Styled By Her

-The night was truly magical from the moment you walked through the front door you instantly left your busy life behind and just enjoyed the beautiful music, champagne and chatter of the rest of the ladies in the room.
+The night was truly magical, the moment you walked through the front door you instantly left your busy self behind and soaked up the beautiful atmosphere, music, champagne and chatter of the room.
 I think more than anything we were all just so happy to walk into a space that was created for us to feel spoilt and it did just that.

 Having worked in events myself I know how hard and stressful it can be so I was interested to hear how Corey manages to run a successful business while being a mum to Eli & Daisy.

 When did you know you wanted to be a stylist?